-There were no options issued under the employee share scheme during the year ended 30 June 2018 (2017: nil).
+There were no options issued under the employee share scheme during the year ended 30 June 2019 (2018: nil).

-At 30 June 2018 there were no option on issue under this scheme.
+At 30 June 2019 there were no options on issue under this scheme.

-Modification of terms of equity-settled share-based payment transactions for the year ended 30 June 2018
+Modification of terms of equity-settled share-based payment transactions